lockss/lockss.github.io/software/manual/installing/docker.md

     groups lockss

-will display the list of groups the `lockss` user is a member of.
-If the list does not include `docker`, add the `lockss` user to the `docker` group with the following command:
+will display the list of groups the `lockss` user is a member of, which should already include the `lockss` group.
+If the list of groups does not include the `docker` group, add the `lockss` user to the `docker` group with the following command:

     sudo usermod -G docker -a lockss

-or a similar user management command or tool.
+or with a similar user management command or tool.

 ## Start Docker

-Start Docker with Systemd:
+Start Docker with systemd:

     sudo systemctl start docker